hackfeed/python-2nd-sem-labs/README.md

 Write comparator for heapsort and visualize algorithm of heapsort
 ## 3rd Labwork
 Write solution for math func which includes Steffenson root finding method
+## 4th Labwork
+Find triangle based on 3 dots from first dot set, which contains equal count of dots from first and second set